National Geographic Unique Lodges of the World

 Copal Waterfall Hike

-This was a great way to begin a stay – a roughly two-hour roundtripthroughthough the cloud forest down to a large waterfall (literally Cascada Grande).
-We met our guide Lizardo at 3pm, put on mud/rain boots that we would use for several excursions (provided by the lodge), and then set out.
+This was a great way to begin a stay – a roughly two-hour round trip through Ecuador’s cloud forest down to a large waterfall (literally Cascada Grande).
+We met our guide Lizardo at 3pm, put on mud/rain boots that we would use for several excursions (provided by Mashpi Lodge), and then set out.
 We stopped frequently so that Lizardo could tell us about the forest and the plants and animals we were seeing.
 Incredibly educational!
 At the waterfall (put your electronics into waterproof bags before you get close!) we stopped in the mist while Lizardo ran under the fall with our 12-year-old.
 The other kids didn’t feel like getting quite that wet!
 We then slowly walked back up – a good climb, but there are stairs along the steeper sections (recycled Coca Cola crates), and our kids had no issues.

 This was so cool!
 After two hours of downtime, we met Lizardo at 7pm, put on our mud boots, and headed off into the cloud forest of Ecuador.
 Well, three of us headed off.
 My 8-year-old got scared after only a minute and didn’t want to do the walk anymore, so it was just Lizardo, me, my 10-year-old, and my 12-year-old.
 We started by walking up the main road and then cut into the forest.
 Lizardo was bizarrely awesome at finding things.
 He would routinely shine his flashlight into the forest, tell us to be still, reach in, and then come out with something that we never would have seen on our own.
 Twice he brought us (angry) Oxibelis snakes, one of which bit him.
 “Don’t worry” he said, “it’s not venomous.
 There’s just a lot of pain and some blood.”
 Yeah, ok.
 But all of the other creatures were a little more friendly.
 We saw crickets, grasshoppers, three types of small frogs, lots of spiders, a tarantula, millipedes, and a stick insect that Lizardo placed on all of us.
 We also saw bioluminescent sticks.
 And to top it off, there are lightning-bug-like things called Cucuyas that would light up the forest periodically.
 Did I mention it was cool?